 Extraordinary and continuous change is a hallmark of the 21st century.
 Changes are happening in our societies and natural world, in learner needs and opportunities, in learning approaches and technologies, and in the ways that our most highly educated people contribute to the world.

-UBC is at the forefront of responding to and building on these changes, through reimagining approaches to research graduate education and exploring flexible methodologies for learners to develop needed expertise.
+UBC is at the forefront of responding to and building on these changes, through reimagining approaches to research graduate education, promoting innovative forms and outputs of graduate scholarship and exploring flexible methodologies for learners to develop needed expertise.

 Key initiatives and areas of support